secretsquirrel/secretsquirrel/README.md

 ### Hello There!

 My name is Josh Pitts.
 I like to code and hack, and to write code that patches code into others' people code.
 USMC Vet.
-I used to to do Ironman races and marathons.
-Now I raise a family and do BJJ.
 These are my personal projects.

 - 🔭 I'm currently adding research and code for my [sponsors](https://github.com/sponsors/secretsquirrel)
 - 🐥 Twitter: [@usernamedjosh](https://twitter.com/ausernamedjosh)